Ira Condict: Biography

 Condict was born in Orange, New Jersey in 1764 to Daniel Condict (or Condit) and Ruth Harrison.
 His grandparents were Mary Dodd & Samuel Condict.

 Condict's famous Revolutionary War patriot sister, Jemima Condict Harrison (of Daniel), and her spouse Major Aaron Harrison, wrote of American colonial life and of the Boston Tea Party.

 Condict graduated from the College of New Jersey (now Princeton University) with a Bachelor of Arts (A.B.) in 1784.
 After being ordained in 1785 by the Reverend John Witherspoon (then president of Princeton), Condict accepted a calling to serve as pastor to three Presbyterian congregations under the Presbytery of Newton throughout Northwestern New Jersey: Upper Hardwick (now Yellow Frame in Fredon Township, New Jersey), Sussex Court House (now Newton), and Shappenock.

 In 1794, Condict was installed at the First Reformed Church in New Brunswick, New Jersey.
 This calling soon led to him being appointed as Professor of Moral Philosophy at the nearby Queen's College.
 Despite the college closing in 1795, Condict was appointed to serve as President pro tempore and he dedicated his efforts to the Queen's College Grammar School (now Rutgers Preparatory School) which remained open under Condict's leadership.

 During his tenure in New Brunswick, Condit was known for operating a private circulating library, which a person could join as a member by paying modest annual dues.
 After his death, the library was sold.
 In 1807, Condict, along with Andrew Kilpatrick, renewed the efforts to reopen Queen's College, securing $12,000 in donations to construct what became Old Queen's (completed in 1823).
 Shortly after Queen's College reopened, the Board of Trustees offered Condict the full presidency, which he declined, returning to his professorship and to supervise instruction at the college.
 However, his tenure was short lived.

-Condict died of yellow fever on June 1, 1811 in New Brunswick, New Jersey.
+Condict died of yellow fever on June 1, 1811 in New Brunswick and was buried at the First Reformed Church Cemetery.